Music

 1956

-(l to r) unknown, Ross Woofenden in striped shirt, Steve Perry, Gloria Guiu, Sheldon Perry, Torgny Vigerstad; while Betty Guiu and her father Rev. Everett K. Bray walk down the stairs.
+(l to r) Peter Capon, Ross Woofenden (stripes), Steve Perry, Gloria Guiu, Sheldon Perry, Torgny Vigerstad; while Betty Guiu and her father Rev. Everett K. Bray walk down the stairs.

 1930